Barry127/icon-packs/README.md

 Icons starting with a number like `4K` are prefixed with an underscore: `_4K`.

+> Icon Packs exports all icons as es6 modules to enable tree shaking by default in most bundlers.
+Some environments only work with CommonJS.
+Icon Packs also exports icons in CommonJS format in the cjs directory: e.g. `import { activity } from 'icon-packs/cjs/feather`

 ## Icons

 - [**Ant Design Icons**](https://ant.design/components/icon) License: [MIT License](https://github.com/ant-design/ant-design-icons/blob/master/packages/icons/package.json)